A DNN Biophysics Model with Topological and Electrostatic Features: Methods

 \subsection{Data}

-The datasets are sourced from the PDBbind database \cite{Liu:2014}.
-In particular, we categorize used data into two datasets as described below.
-The Amber ff14SB general force field is applied for the atomic van der Waals radii and partial charges when the PDB2PQR \cite{Dolinsky:2007} software is used.
+The datasets used in this study are sourced from the PDBbind database \cite{Liu:2014}, a widely used benchmark for protein–ligand complexes.
+We categorize the data into two datasets as described below.
+For all structures, atomic van der Waals radii and partial charges are assigned using the AMBER ff14SB force field through the PDB2PQR software \cite{Dolinsky:2007}.

-{\bf Dataset 1}: These data are from the refined set of the v2018 release \cite{Liu:2014}.
-An interquartile range method is used to remove outliers based on $E_\text{coul}$, resulting in 4,658 complexes used in our simulation.
-We also we computed the electrostatic solvation free energies $E_\text{solv}$ of the proteins, as part of the 4,658 protein-ligand complexes.
-All the $E_\text{solv}$ values are computed using the 2nd order accurate Matched Interface and Boundary Poisson-Boltzmann (MIBPB) solver \cite{Chen:2011} at mesh size $h=0.2$\AA.

-{\bf Dataset 2}: These data are from the the v2020 release, which has a general set with 14,127 complexes and refined set with 5,316 complexes.
-We computed the Coulomb energies $E_\text{coul}$ of the all proteins using the Treecode \cite{Li:2009}.
-An interquartile range method is used to remove outliers based on $E_\text{coul}$, resulting in 17,007 complexes used in our simulation.